colonyos/documentation/content/colonies-cli.rst

         }
     }

-Below is a minimal Executor spec.
+Below is a minimal executor spec.

 .. code-block:: json